-We’ve tried to put together a list of questions asked frequently by new and potential members.
-We hope these FAQs will answer most of your questions but if you can’t find what you’re looking for please contact us and we’ll be happy to point you in the right direction.
+We’ve put together a list of frequently asked questions by new and potential members.
+We hope these will answer most of your questions but if you can’t find what you’re looking for please contact us.

 Unfortunately we can’t permit ‘try dives’.
 You will need to be a club member to use the club equipment however non members are more than happy to join us for camping and we regularly have family and partners of club members join us on trips.
 If you haven’t seen our ‘how club trips work‘ page take a look and send us an email if you have any questions.

 We do all sorts of diving in the club, from shore to boat, from shallow to deep, from micro to macro and sometime fresh water and cave diving – there’s usually something for everyone.

 There are usually several people on a trip who don’t have a regular dive buddy, and things usually sort themselves out at dive planning.
 It is fairly common amongst those divers to dive with different buddies over a weekend.
 If you are an inexperienced diver it could be an advantage to talk to the coordinator about potential dive buddies at gear issue, where you can be introduced to each other.

 We usually camp on our club weekends.
 Unless you will be able to find your own accommodation close to the dive location on a trip or you’re happy to just join us for a day, you will need to have some camping gear.